Phew! Seminoles hold on for 61-60 win at Miami, move into ACC first place

 "We didn't handle the trap very well," Hamilton said.
 "We became very tentative."

+Hamilton said his players also were likely drained physically by playing four games in the past eight days.
+They knocked off Syracuse last Saturday, then No. 6 Duke on Tuesday and then UNF on Thursday.

+"I think fatigue had a lot to do with us cutting a little slower and not meeting the pass as much as we were in the first half," he said.

-FSU only scored eight points in the game's final 10 1/2 minutes, and sophomore guard Caleb Mills accounted for every one.
-He hit back-to-back layups to give the 'Noles a 61-52 lead with 2:40 remaining, and those were the last points FSU would score.
+FSU only scored eight points in the game's final 10 1/2 minutes, and Mills accounted for every one.
+He hit back-to-back layups to give the 'Noles a 61-52 lead with 2:40 remaining, but those were the last points FSU would score.

 Miami ended the game on an 8-0 run.